manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Introduction

-This is the main repository containing all the scripts for the project:
+This is the main repository containing all the scripts for the project: MultiOmics-ExomeSeq-Phenotype

-"MultiOmics-ExomeSeq-Phenotype"

 </br>